 Turning the stone to bread; would that silence the “if” for good?
-Plus the walk back was so long, and he was so hungry.
+The walk back was so long, and he was so hungry.
 This was so hard.
 What harm would it do?
 Who would know?
 What was the use of being God’s son, if you couldn’t feed yourself when you were hungry?

-But as he leans on his staff he realizes that hunger and weariness are feeding him insecurity and taking him to the brink of unraveling all the resolutions he made when he was feeling stronger.
+As he leans on his staff, he realizes that hunger and weariness are feeding him insecurity and taking him to the brink of unraveling all the resolutions he made when he was feeling stronger.
 Mental note – fatigue and hunger are dangerous.
 The strongest resolutions can start to slip away under their siege.
 He must steel himself against such lapses in logic; he cannot use his “magic powers” for his own comfort or convenience.
 (And though he does not know it yet, If he can’t resist making bread when he is hungry, how will he resist the jeers of the crowd telling him to come down off that cross … baiting him with that word “if” again?)

 More importantly, he can’t cave to the urge to prove himself for the sake of his pride.
 That can’t end well.

-I think that once the first temptation is resisted, the subsequent ones get easier.
+Once the first temptation is resisted, the subsequent ones get easier.
 (Probably a good lesson for the rest of us.)
 Though they do have their own specific appeal.

 Then he took him up and showed him all the kingdoms of the world in a single instant.
 The devil said to him … all this shall be yours, if you worship me.
 (Luke 4:5-7)